Adjusting Insulin in a Pump Program: adjusting insulin based on blood glucose patterns

 - Note infusion set changes

-7. Review the log book every 3 days, looking for patterns of high or low blood glucose.
+Review the pump data or log book every 3 days, looking for patterns of high or low blood glucose.

 A. If blood glucose is below the target range at the same time of day, for 2 days in a row, consider a decrease in the programmed rate(s) which impact blood glucose at that time.